-The United States is one of the so-called forerunners in terms of the fertility transition (Reher, 2004).
+The U.S. is one of the so-called forerunners in terms of the fertility transition (Reher, 2004).
 As observed in the Section 1, Bleakley and Lange (2009) and Hansen et al. (2014) document a strong link between human capital accumulation and fertility.
-If UV-R, as hypothesized above, were indeed a determinant of the perceived return to schooling, one would expect to see a UV-R/income gradient within the US.
+If UV-R, as hypothesized above, were indeed a determinant of the perceived return to schooling, one would expect to see a UV-R/income gradient within the U.S.

-A country worth contrasting with the US is China.
+A country worth contrasting with the U.S. is China.
 According to demographers, China went through the fertility transition in the 1970s (Reher, 2004).
-Unlike the US, however, the Chinese experience was heavily influenced by government policy.
-In particular, the 'later, longer, fewer' policy of 1971-which encouraged people to have children later in life, increase birth spacing, and thus simply have fewer children-and the one-child policy, which was announced in 1979, are often identified by which itself carries a positive and statistically significant influence on average fertility rates.
-The results are reported in the Supplementary Appendix (Tables A18 and A20).

-demographers to have been important drivers (e.g., Coale, 1984; Bongaarts and Greenhalgh, 1985; Xizhe, 1989).
+Unlike the U.S., however, the Chinese experience was heavily influenced by government policy.
+In particular, the "later, longer, fewer" policy of 1971-which encouraged people to have children later in life, increase birth spacing, and thus simply have fewer children-and the one-child policy, which was announced in 1979, are often identified by demographers to have been important drivers (e.g. Coale, 1984; Bongaarts and Greenhalgh, 1985; Xizhe, 1989).
 The work by Li and Zhang (2007) supports this assessment.
 The authors observe that the one-child policy was subject to an important qualification: it only applied to Han Chinese, whereas ethnic minorities did not have to abide by the policy.
 Consequently, if the policy was in fact effective, the minority share of regional populations should be a good predictor of cross-regional fertility.
 Specifically, in areas with more ethnic minorities fertility should be higher, insofar as the policy was binding.
 This does in fact seem to be the case.
 Li and Zhang further document that the fertility transition importantly stimulated economic growth in China.
 For present purposes, however, the main point is that the measures of population control enacted by the Chinese government were pervasive, apparently effective, and thus unlikely to be correlated with UV-R within China.
-We therefore expect that UV-R is much weaker correlated with regional levels of development within China than what is the case within the US, given the proposed mechanism linking UV-R to prosperity.
+We, therefore, expect that UV-R is much weaker correlated with regional levels of development within China than what is the case within the U.S., given the proposed mechanism linking UV-R to prosperity.

-In Table 8 we report the results from estimating the impact of UV-R on regional economic activity within China and the US.
-As the indicator for economic activity we employ nightlights.
-The model is estimated at all three levels of aggregation (i.e., 1x1, 2x2, and 4x4 resolution) and we estimate it with the same controls as those invoked in the context of Tables 3 and 4, except that we obviously have no need for country fixed effects.
-Hence in the first two columns we compare China and the US at the 1x1 level, and without any fixed effects; the subsequent two columns invoke language fixed effects.
-This procedure is repeated at the 2x2 and 4x4 level.
+In Table 8, we report the results from estimating the impact of UV-R on regional economic activity within China and the U.S. As the indicator for economic activity we employ nightlights.
+The model is estimated at all three levels of aggregation (i.e. $1 \times 1, 2 \times 2$, and 4×4 resolution) and we estimate it with the same controls as those invoked in the context of Tables 3 and 4, except that we obviously have no need for country fixed effects.
+Hence, in the first two columns we compare China and the U.S. at the 1×1 level, and without any fixed effects; the subsequent two columns invoke language fixed effects.
+This procedure is repeated at the 2×2 and 4×4 level.